-A relief fund can help you rally your own community, and help others offer vital support and services.
+A disaster relief fund can help you rally your own community, and help others offer vital support and services.
 With our crowdfunding platform, GoFundMe has helped many communities do just that.
 Relief fundraisers can take many forms—you could raise money to rebuild homes after a flood, fund emergency medical care for survivors, or help get your neighbours back on their feet in hundreds of useful ways.

 Of course, disasters can happen anywhere in the world.
 And it was an international group of social media stars who came together to start the Love Army for Somalia to help people in Somalia affected by the famine.
-Jérôme Jarre and his fellow fundraiser organizers used their influencer power to raise more than $2.7 million and partner with NGOs on the ground to distribute food and supplies to people in need.
+Jérôme Jarre and his fellow fundraiser organisers used their influencer power to raise more than £2.5 million and partner with NGOs on the ground to distribute food and supplies to people in need.

 Based on the success of these relief efforts, here are our six essential tips for running a successful fundraiser.